skyzh/go-dht/README.md

 # go-dht

-DHT models in golang
+DHT models in golang.
+Use gRPC for communication.

-Chord and Kademlia are expected to implemented.
+Chord and Kademlia are expected to be implemented.